lncd/bebop/README.txt

 This version changes some fundemental aspects of the plugin source code.
 See features for details.

+Feature Updates:
+1. When a new account is added to an extension, an initial import is fired to allow content to become available in the unverified resources without having to wait for the cron import to do its magic.

+Bug Fixes:
+1.

+Other:
+1.

 bebop feeds appear to be caching.
+Do atom feeds work? e.g. http://orbital.blogs.lincoln.ac.uk/feed/atom/
+change RSS buttons - should be on bar next to the OER filter.

 Need more feedback on adding an account e.g. new feed

-Takes too long for resources to appear in unverified area.  - I shall work on the cron, so that an account can retrieve data immediately once an account had been added.
+Takes too long for resources to appear in unverified area.  - Done

+Language file for switching language/terminology

 Bebop panel area needs icon - I shall change

-Language file for switching language/terminology

-Do atom feeds work? e.g. http://orbital.blogs.lincoln.ac.uk/feed/atom/

 apostrophe as \\\\ - Fixed

-change RSS buttons - should be on bar next to the OER filter.

 Boone's email.

-change uninstall hook back.
+change uninstall hook back before release